gjwgit/rattleng/assets/markdown/welcome.md

 ## Using Rattle

+To get started, push the **Dataset** button to choose a data source, and for a quick start press **Demo**.
+This loads a dataset consisting of one year of observations from a weather station in Canberra that you can use to explore Rattle's functionality.

-To get started, push the **Dataset** button to choose a data source.
-You can load a **csv** (for structured data analysis, including data mining) or **txt** (for unstructured data analysis including text mining) file.
+You can instead load a **csv** (for structured data analysis, including data mining) or **txt** (for unstructured data analysis including text mining) file.
 The data contained in the file becomes your dataset used throughout Rattle.
-A **Demo** csv data file can also be loaded as your dataset.
-The demo contains one year of observations from a weather station in Canberra.
-It can be used to quickly learn how to interact with Rattle.

-All of the major data analytics is implemented through **R template scripts**.
+The major data analytics in Rattle is implemented through **R template scripts**.
 The templates are run after their configurations are tuned through the user interface.
 The updated template is then sent to **R** to undertake the analysis.
 The results are presented through the